AthanasiusOfAlex/RegexHelper/README.md

 # Installation
 The simplest way to install this project is simply to copy the file `RegexHelper.swift` and include it in your project.

-Alternatively, copy the entire project and add it to an existing project.
-(It is sufficient to drag and drop the project into the existing one, or to use the menu item ‘Add Files to “_Project Name_”…’) In that case, it is necessary to add in each source file the following import statement:
+Alternatively, copy this entire project (that is, all of the files in this repository) and add it to an existing project.
+(It is sufficient to drag and drop the file `RegexHelper.xcodeproj` into an existing project, or to use the menu item ‘Add Files to “_Project Name_”…’) If you use the framework, it is necessary to add the following import statement to each source file that needs the functionality:

 ```swift
 import RegexHelper
 ```

 The import statement is not necessary if you simply incorporate `RegexHelper.swift` into your project.
+The advantage of using a framework, however, is that you can use `RegexHelper` as a namespace, if necessary.

 # Usage